odan/odan.github.io/_posts/2020-05-27-slim4-error-handling.md

 This can happen because the PSR-7 implementation doesn't support numeric header names.

 Since `nyholm/psr7` v1.3.0  numeric header names are supported.
-You just need to update to the latest version and the issue is fixed.
+You just need to update to the latest version, and the issue is fixed.

 As a workaround (for all other PSR-7 implementations) you can try to catch all exceptions of the `$app->run()` method.